Using Google Maps Trip Planner in 6 Easy Steps

 No problem!
 Go to Google Maps, click “Saved” in the sidebar, find your map under the “Maps” tab, and click “Open in My Maps”.

-Step 2: Add location pins
+Step 2: Add and customize location pins

 step-2-add-location-pins